Elevator pitch ideas for small UK businesses.

 How to create an elevator pitch.

 Giving an elevator pitch on the fly can be difficult.
-You must be confident in what you’re pitching, which makes preparation even more crucial.
-But it can be tough knowing where to begin.
+You need to be confident in what you’re pitching, which makes preparation even more crucial.
+But, knowing where to begin with an elevator pitch can be tricky.

-One of the best things to do is to break your elevator pitch into sections.
-Think of these as the building blocks of your 30-60 second pitch.
+One of the best things to do is to break your pitch into sections.
+Think of these as the building blocks of your 30-60-second pitch.

-1. Start with the hook.
-This is what you should use to draw your listener in.
+1. Start your elevator pitch with the hook.
+This draws your listener in.
 It can help to present the hook as a problem that you’re providing a solution to.
 Some people prefer to start with a personal experience or use statistics to back up statements.

-2. Then you want to talk about the value proposition.
-This is your solution to the problem, and what you’re bringing to the table.
-Think about who you’re speaking to when you plan this but then follow it up with some evidence.
+2. Next, discuss the value proposition.
+This is your broader solution to the problem, and what you’re bringing to the table.
+Think about who you’re speaking to when you plan this but follow it up with some evidence.

-3. Evidence involves talking about yourself and your past experiences with these sorts of problems.
+3. Evidence uses your past experiences and proven knowledge to provide reassurance that you can deliver what you’re promising.
 If you’ve already had success with a small-scale version of your idea, now would be a good time to say.
 You can also include something that helps you stand out from the crowd.
 The person you’re pitching to is probably used to hearing ideas all day, every day – how are you different?

 4. Finally, you should include your call to action.
-You’ve laid the groundwork, but what does the listener need to do if they’re interested?
-You can offer to talk about your idea at a later stage when they’re free, you can follow up over email, or you could connect on LinkedIn.
-Whatever you suggest, think of this as a way to continue the conversation.
+You’ve laid the groundwork with your elevator pitch, but what does the listener need to do if they’re interested?
+You can offer to talk about your idea in more detail when they’re free, follow up over email, or even connect on LinkedIn.
+Whatever you suggest, try to actively continue the conversation.

 Elevator pitch examples for small businesses.

-The best way to pitch an idea will depend on who is involved and where you’re pitching.
-For example, a networking pitch among a group of professionals will be different to the pitch you make as a start-up.
+The best way to pitch an idea will depend on who’s involved and where you’re pitching.
+For example, a networking pitch among a group of professionals will be different to pitches you make as a start-up.

-While they all have a running theme of presenting an idea succinctly and convincingly, there are several ways to pitch.
+While they all involve presenting an idea succinctly and convincingly, there are several ways to pitch.
 We explore some common variations below.

 Basic elevator pitch.